App version: 0.1.0

 Is It Necessary to Finance Furniture?

-It is not necessary to finance furniture purchases.
-But furniture can be expensive, and financing can help cover the costs.
+Financing furniture is not always necessary, but it can be a helpful option for those who need essential furnishings but lack immediate funds.
 Instead of saving up and waiting to buy furniture, financing allows you to make smaller monthly payments over time.

 Pros of Furniture Financing